Amy Grossberg and Brian Peterson

 Amy S. Grossberg (born 1978) is an American woman who delivered a baby at a Comfort Inn in Newark, Delaware, in November 1996, assisted only by her then-boyfriend Brian C. Peterson (born 1978), who later threw the baby into a dumpster.
-In March 1998, Peterson pled guilty to manslaughter and served a two-year sentence; on April 22, 1998, Grossberg agreed to a plea bargain, and was sentenced to two-and-a-half years in prison on July 9, 1998.
+In March 1998, Peterson pled guilty to manslaughter and was given the mandatory minimum sentence of two years in prison; on April 22, 1998, Grossberg agreed to a plea bargain, and was sentenced to two-and-a-half years in prison on July 9, 1998.

 Pregnancy and birth

 Grossberg and Peterson dated while at Ramapo High School, growing up in the affluent suburb of Wyckoff, New Jersey.
-Amy successfully hid the pregnancy from her parents, wanting mostly to shield it from her mother.
-Grossberg wore baggy clothes and avoided her parents for the course of the nine months.
+Grossberg successfully hid the pregnancy from her parents, wanting mostly to shield it from her mother, wearing baggy clothes and avoiding her parents for the course of the nine months.
 In September, she enrolled as a freshman at the University of Delaware, while Peterson enrolled at college in Gettysburg, Pennsylvania.

-In November 1996, the eighteen-year-old's water broke.
-Peterson drove three hours from his college to hers, and checked them into the Comfort Inn in Newark, Delaware.
+In November 1996, Grossberg's water broke.
+Peterson drove three hours from his college to hers and checked them into the Comfort Inn in Newark, Delaware.
 Grossberg delivered the unnamed child on November 12.
 Conflicting stories have made the subsequent events a mystery to anyone except the couple, but Peterson and Grossberg claim they believed the infant to be stillborn, wrapped him in a garbage bag, and disposed of him in a dumpster.